fathialamre/ticketcher/README.md

 ### Notch Radius

-Customize the radius of the notches that connect the primary and secondary sections.
+Customize the radius of the notches that connect the sections.

 ```dart
 Ticketcher(